 Conclusion

-The 1M65 movement has played an important role in getting Singaporeans to think deeper about retirement planning and their retirement needs.
-It also shows how disciplined saving and the power of compounding can build a solid foundation for retirement.
+The 1M65 movement has gotten many Singaporeans to put more thought into retirement planning and their retirement needs.
+It also demonstrates how disciplined saving and compounding can build a solid foundation for retirement.

-But the reality is that in 30 years S$1 million may no longer be enough for many retirees, especially after accounting for longer lifespans, inflation, and healthcare costs.
+But the reality is, in 30 years S$1 million may no longer be enough for many retirees, especially after accounting for longer lifespans, inflation, and healthcare costs.

-Instead of asking “How do I earn $1 million by 65?”, asking “How much will my desired lifestyle cost in 30 years?” may help you develop a more comprehensive retirement strategy.
+The question now isn’t “How do I earn $1 million by 65?”, but “How much will my desired lifestyle cost in 30 years?”
+Approaching retirement this way may help you develop a more comprehensive strategy.

 By combining CPF with diversified investments and consistent long-term contributions, you can build a sustainable retirement portfolio that not only exceeds the 1M65 target, but also allows you to live the life you want for decades.